CobyLsy/SaierLab-TableTools-Clone/README.md

    ```
    usage: evaluateAlignments.py [-h] [-i INFILE] [-of OUTFILE] [-od OUTDIR]

-   A command line tool to process proteome analysis tables
+   A tool developed to standardize the alignment statistics used for comparative
+   proteomic analysis in the Saier Lab at UCSD.
+Currently, protein sequences are
+   acquired from BLAST databases using blastdbcmd and all alignments are
+   performed using ssearch36.

    optional arguments:
       -h, --help            show this help message and exit
       -i INFILE, --infile INFILE
                             The path to the tsv file containing the results of a
                             proteome analysis
      -of OUTFILE, --outfile OUTFILE
                             The name for the file containing alignment statistics
                             (without the file extension), which will be place in
                             the output directory.
 Default is results
      -od OUTDIR, --outdir OUTDIR
                             The path to the directory where all the analysis files
                             will be output.
 Default is ./output
    ```
    The input format for the _infile_ (-i) is a tab-separated value (tsv) file with 3 columns in this order:
    | Query Accession | TCDB Protein Accession | TCDB ID |